Stanton Moor

 Stanton Moor is a small upland area in the Derbyshire Peak District of central northern England, lying between Matlock and Bakewell near the villages of Birchover and Stanton-in-Peak.
 It is known for its megaliths – particularly the Nine Ladies stone circle – and for its natural, wind-eroded sandstone pillars.
 The Peak District Boundary Walk runs across the moor.

-Geology
+Geology and landscape

-Stanton Moor consists of an outlier of Millstone Grit, known as Ashover Grit.
-This is a coarse-grained sandstone which weathers to produce coarse sub-soils, rich in sand, and the soils themselves are typically podzols.
-The Ashover Grit sandstone layer lies on top of shale, which in turn lie upon Carboniferous limestone.
-The whole of the moor is of geological interest as a syncline.